Boyne Island

 What is the weighted average housing cost based on tenure mix in the suburb of Boyne Island?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,143.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,143.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,733/month, and renters paying $1,342/month.

 How affordable is housing in the suburb of Boyne Island relative to local incomes?